MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 ---
 description: Use the Issues tool to find and fix problems with your website.
-title: Find and fix problems by using the Issues tool
+title: Find and fix problems using the Issues tool
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 06/09/2021
+ms.date: 06/11/2021
 ms.topic: article
 ms.prod: microsoft-edge
 keywords: microsoft edge, web development, f12 tools, devtools